stfab/my-website/_posts/2023-04-02-data-lakehouse-as-single-source-of-truth.md

 The main part of the data is stored in delta tables on cheap storage in the cloud.
 But unlike in a traditional data lake, the access is regulated by a new metadata layer that manages all objects in data catalogs.
 This also includes rights management, as well as other data origin information for data lineage.

 ![An image showing the three architectures of the Data Warehose, a Data Lake, and a Data Lakehouse, side-by-side.](/assets/img/data-lakehouse-new-1024x538.png)
-_The Data Lakehouse offers raw and curated data, Copyright: [Databricks](https://www.databricks.com/blog/2020/01/30/what-is-a-data-lakehouse.html)_
+_The Data Lakehouse offers raw and curated data, Image source: [Databricks](https://www.databricks.com/blog/2020/01/30/what-is-a-data-lakehouse.html)_

 The metadata layer acts as a single source of truth for all data.
 This is a huge advantage, because it allows you to manage all data in one place, and not in several different systems.
 You can add external tables from various formats, such as CSV, JSON, Parquet, and so on.
 Further, your curated data is stored in production-ready delta tables, which are optimized for analytical workloads.
 It is even possible to add tables from other cloud providers while your metadata layer acts as the sole entry point.